 Coinbase, the company, has three main products, 1.
-“Coinbase Consumer” (Which most people call Coinbase, it is the product found at Coinbase.com) where people can buy and sell Bitcoin, Ethereum, Litecoin, and Bitcoin Cash using dollars in a simple way, 2.
-Coinbase Pro an exchange aimed at more advanced users where people can trade Bitcoin, Ethereum, Litecoin, Ethereum Classic, and Bitcoin Cash trading Bitcoin for those coins or trading those coins for dollars or the crypto-based dollar substitute USDC, and 3.
+“Coinbase Consumer” (Which most people call Coinbase, it is the product found at Coinbase.com) where people can buy and sell Bitcoin, Ethereum, Litecoin, Bitcoin Cash, and other coins using dollars in a simple way, 2.
+Coinbase Pro an exchange aimed at more advanced users where people can trade Bitcoin, Ethereum, Litecoin, Ethereum Classic, 0x, Basic Attention Token, and Bitcoin Cash trading Bitcoin for most of those coins or trading those coins for dollars or the crypto-based dollar substitute USDC, and 3.
 Coinbase Wallet a way to access Ethereum-based assets.

 In other words, Coinbase acts like a broker, providing a user-friendly way for anyone to buy, sell, send, and receive four of the top coins, Coinbase Pro acts like a traditional exchange where customers can trade those same top four coins, and Coinbase Wallet acts as a gateway into the Ethereum ecosystem.